 The study authors concluded these findings could be especially significant for “treating worrying in anxious populations.”

-12. Pain relief?
+12. Pain Relief?

-Yes meditation can also help alleviate pain.
-And the pathways it follows may surprise you.
+Yes, meditation can also help alleviate pain.

-13. Boost your immunity
+13. Boost Your Immunity

 One way meditation helps boost immunity is by lowering your stress level.
 Turning down the fight or flight response allows your immune system to function like it was designed to do.